jorgecarleitao/public-contracts/docs/website/organization.rst

 Each app has a module called ``<app>/crawler.py`` that contains the crawler it uses to download the data from official sources.
-Each app has a ``<app>/tasks .py`` with celery_ tasks for running the app's crawler.
+Each app has a ``<app>/tasks .py`` with django-rq_ jobs for running the app's crawler.

 Besides a crawler, each app has a package ``<app>/analysis``.
 This package contains a list of existing analysis.
 An analysis is just an expensive operation that is